nadeemsiddiqui1980/Git-Commands/Readme.md

 . git pull origin master

-. git push origin master
+. git push -u origin master

 . git push -f origin master (This will push the local update to the remote repository.
 This is not recommended)